Characters: Grand Theft Auto V Protagonists

 - Karmic Death/Man on Fire: In the "Kill Trevor" ending, he crashes his truck into a gasoline tanker, which is ignited by Franklin's pistol.
 Mike bitterly comments on this being a fitting end.

-- Karma Houdini: Over the course of the game, Trevor does several things unpleasant enough to probably warrant some comeuppance even by the standards of a GTA protagonist, but he doesn't get any in Ending C. Compare Ending B, where he loses his best friend and presumably still has to contend with Wei Cheng, and Ending A where, wellï¿½see the above entry.
+- Karma Houdini: In the "Deathwish" ending.
+Over the course of the game, Trevor does several things unpleasant enough to probably warrant some comeuppance even by the standards of a GTA protagonist, but he doesn't get any in Ending C. Compare Ending B, where he loses his best friend and presumably still has to contend with Wei Cheng, and Ending A where, wellï¿½see the above entry.

 - Kick the Dog: When he viciously kills Johnny Klebitz, and the rest of the Lost MC.